This article is about unincorporated associations. It tells you how to create and manage your association: what you can and can’t do.

 However, there is nothing to stop you from starting an unincorporated association first and incorporating later on.
 Acting this way would usually incur less cost and less administration.

-Net Lawman sells a number of documents and templates for formalising your association.
+Net Lawman sells a number of documents for formalising your club or association.

-Lastly, you may be interested in setting up your association as a company limited by guarantee.
-You can form a company quite easily.
-One of the documents you will need is a memorandum and articles of association.
+Lastly, you may be interested in setting up your association as a company limited by guarantee rather than leaving it unincorporated.